 What is the Dividend Payout Ratio?

 The dividend payout ratio is the amount of money a company pays out in dividends to shareholders compared to its net income or profits.
 It’s calculated by dividing the total dividends paid over some time (usually one year) by the company’s net income.
 The result gives you an idea of how much money that company will pay back to shareholders as dividends.

 The higher the payout ratio, the more money a company pays out to shareholders compared to their net income or profits.
 This can be beneficial for investors looking for stocks with high dividend yields.
 Still, it can also be risky, as a high payout ratio may indicate that a company is having difficulty retaining and reinvesting its earnings back into the business.

 This is the proportion of the Earnings per Share (EPS) paid out in dividends.
 For example, if a company earns $2.50 for every outstanding start and pays out $0.50 per share in dividends, then the dividend payout ratio is 20%.

 Dividend Payout Ratio = Dividends per Share / Earnings per Share

-This is the date 2 business days prior to when the dividend payment is scheduled.
+This is the date two business days before the dividend payment is scheduled.

-For example if you purchase a stock on April 24th and the company announces the dividend payment date is April 30th, then you will be entitled to the dividend.
-However, the previous owner of the stock will receive the dividend if you purchased the stock on April 29th.
+For example, if you purchase a stock on April 24th and the company announces the dividend payment date is April 30th, you will be entitled to the dividend.
+However, the previous owner will receive the dividend if you purchased the stock on April 29th.

 What kind of Dividend Payouts Can You Expect?